 - 839. The Old Charges.
-Poole.

-By the leading authority on those old Manuscripts which are the connecting links between the Operative - which are the connecting links between the Operative Masonry of the 15th, 16th, and 17th Centuries and the Speculative of the 18th, 19th, and 20th Centuries. - 662.
+Poole. - By the leading authority on those old Manuscripts which are the connecting links between the Operative Masonry of the 15th, 16th, and 17th Centuries and the Speculative of the 18th, 19th, and 20th Centuries. - 662.
 The First Book of Constitutions 1723.
 Reprint.
-Vibert. - 459.
-Jachin and Boaz.
-Reprint.
-Leicester Lodge of Research A reprint of perhaps the most popular exposure of five 18th Century.
-It is still being printed for the edification of the Public and the Brethren and the profit of the Rublisher. - 831.
+Vibert. - A reprint of perhaps the most popular exposure of the 18th Century.
+It is still being printed for the edification of the Public and the Brethren and the profit of the Publisher. - 831.
 Masonic Emblems and Jewels.
-Hammond An illustrated description of some of the Treasure: in the Grand Lodge Museum. - A compendium of essays and articles from many sources by the best known Masonic authors. - 1600.
-The British Masonic Miscollany.
-20 wis.
+Hammond An illustrated description of some of the Treasures in the Grand Lodge Museum. - 801.
+The Treasury of Masonic Thought

+A compendium of essays and articles from many sources by the best known Masonic authors. - 1600.
+The British Masonic Mis ellary.
+20 v/s.

-Twenty Volumes of pocket size full of interesting articles reprinted from dive's sources.
-Strongly recommended for general reading. - 446.
-The Religion of Freemason v.
+Twenty Volumes of pocket size full of interesting articles reprinted from divers sources strongly recommended for general reading. - 446.
+The Religion of Freemasorry.
 H. J. Wymper. - 1467.
 The Rare Books of Freemasonry.
 Vibert. - 1577.
-The Untrouden Paths of Masonic Research.
+The Untrodden Paths of Masonic Research.
 G. W. Daynes. - 802.
 The Masonic Problem.
-The Purpose and Meaning of Freemasonry.
-Rev. J. G. Gibson. - 826.
+The Purpose and Meaning of Freemasonry, Rev. J. G. Gibson. - 826.
 Masons' Marks in Worcester Cathedral.
 C. B. Shuttleworth - Regius and Cook M.SS. by Knoop.